dendriel/stock-monitor/README.md

   - *bellow* - trigger if stock price is bellow target price
 - **price** - target stock price used to compare against trigger price
 - **repeat** - resend notifications if condition keeps being meet in consecutive executions.
-Default is *false* to dont repeat
+Default is *false* to don't repeat

-A monitoring configuration file stored on S3 is just a set of conditions:
+A monitoring configuration file stored in S3 is just a set of conditions:

 ```json
 [